 Isoprene (also known as 2-Methyl-1,3-Butadiene) is a natural product from plants that can be industrially obtained as a by-product of the ethylene production or by the thermal cracking of oil or naphtha.
 Almost all Isoprene produced is consumed in the preparation of polymers or copolymers, mainly cis-polyisoprene, which resembles natural rubber and it is widely used in rubber applications.

 Intratec offers professional, easy-to-understand reports examining Isoprene production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2018/19).
-We also encourage you to check a short list of our most popular report targeting Isoprene Production.
+All reports are based on the most recent economic data available (2019/20).